 Introducing Anita Dongre for Paperless Post

 Famous for her breathtaking wedding couture, clothing and jewelry designer Anita Dongre is one of India’s crown jewels.
-Her company, the House of Anita Dongre, has staked its claim as one of the country’s top fashion houses since she founded it in 1995.
+Her company, the Anita Dongre, has staked its claim as one of the country’s top fashion houses since she founded it in 1995.
 The brand is known for its vibrant bridal lehengas and handwoven Benarasi sarees.
 Committed to preserving India’s rich craft heritage, the brand sources textiles from rural artisans gifted in the Rajasthan craft tradition of gota patti embroidery.

 Behind the Anita Dongre brand